-For a sea view of the Dalkey coastline and a close encounter with its resident seals, head out on a kayaking tour of the bay.
+For a sea view of the Dalkey coastline and a close encounter with its resident seals, head out on a kayaking tour of the bay with Kayaking.ie.
 For a really picturesque paddle, book one of their sunset tours.
 You can visit the goats of Dalkey Island courtesy of a boat trip with Ken the Ferryman; along the way you might run into a visiting pod of dolphins.

 Costumed characters are on hand at Dalkey Castle, recounting tales of medieval Ireland through lively demonstrations and storytelling.
 Dalkey’s rich literary heritage is celebrated in the castle’s Writer’s Gallery, with exhibits on James Joyce, Samuel Beckett (who was born here) and Maeve Binchy, who lived nearby.

 To get a sense of more recent history, take a tour of Mornington Garden, a private family dwelling where the owner will guide you through the plants, trees and flowers planted between 1935 and 1940.